 Once you’ve pulled the plug on most non-essential spending, it’s time to think a bit about where you can save on your non-negotiable expenses, like your rent and utilities.
 It may sound extreme, but there are options: Perhaps you can think about getting a roommate or moving into a smaller apartment to save on rent.

-You can then take control of precisely how much you have to spend each month by manually loading your prepaid KOHO Visa card with just enough to cover your essential expenses.
+You can then take control of precisely how much you have to spend each month by manually loading your prepaid KOHO Mastercard card with just enough to cover your essential expenses.
 That way, you can rein in those impulse purchases without worrying about driving yourself into debt.

 "As much as we hate to say it, if your expenses outweigh your income, some little luxuries are going to have to fall by the wayside, at least for now."

 Step 4: Try to increase your income

 With your expenses at a minimum, your next step is to try to increase your income.
 The options you have here will really depend on your personal situation.
 In an ideal world, you’d be in line for a raise at your current job, but if not, finding ways to make money in a side hustle is your next best bet.